-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 General Liability Insurance in Manchester

-General Liability Insurance Risk Factors in Manchester
+About General Liability Insurance in Manchester, NH

 In New Hampshire, general liability insurance is built around third-party claims, so it is designed for situations where someone outside your business says your operations caused harm.
 That includes bodily injury coverage in New Hampshire for a customer slip and fall, property damage coverage in New Hampshire if your work damages a client’s property, and personal and advertising injury coverage in New Hampshire if you face a claim tied to advertising statements.
 The policy can also help with legal defense and settlement payments, which is important because a claim can be expensive even when the facts are disputed.
 New Hampshire does not set a state-mandated minimum for general liability for most businesses, but the New Hampshire Insurance Department oversees insurance compliance, and many contracts still require proof of coverage.
-In practice, many businesses carry at least $1 million per occurrence because landlords, clients, and public entities often expect that level.
+In practice, many businesses carry standard per-occurrence limits because landlords, clients, and public entities often expect that level.
 General liability coverage in New Hampshire typically also includes medical payments and products and completed operations, but the exact scope depends on the policy form and endorsements.
 It does not replace other policies, and coverage terms vary by carrier, industry class, location, and contract language.

 Coverage Included